neogeek/giffany/README.md

 # /giffany - GIFs from Gravity Falls

-> giffany lets you search a curated list of animated gifs from the Disney TV show Gravity Falls and share them within Slack.
+> giffany lets you search a curated list of animated gifs from the Disney+ show Gravity Falls and share them within Slack.
+All gifs are from websites like Giphy, Tumblr, and Imgur.

 ## Install to Slack